FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 {% plantuml source: _diagrams/blogs/after-authorization-code-grant/session-storage.plantuml, alt: "Storing the tokens server-side in a session." %}

- In this scenario, storing the token doesn't offer many benefits.
-It's possible you'd present the token to other APIs, but in general, if you have received a valid token from the OAuth token endpoint, the user has authenticated.
-If that's enough, or you can pull information about the user from other sources using secure, server-side methods, you can use this approach.
+If you have received a valid token from the OAuth token endpoint, the user has authenticated.
+Use this approach if that's enough, or you need to retrieve data from other sources using secure, server-side methods.
+Below is an example of how you can proxy API requests through

+{% plantuml source: _diagrams/blogs/after-authorization-code-grant/session-storage-api-calls.plantuml, alt: "Proxying API calls using tokens stored in a server-side session." %}

-Even though you don't use the token, you still get the benefits mentioned above that spring from the OAuth Authorization Code grant.
+Even if you don't use the token, you still get the benefits mentioned above that spring from the OAuth Authorization Code grant.

 ## The Id Token